Why is improving student vocabulary so important?

 Explain to your students that the words in the:

-- center should not be used very often.
+- centre should not be used very often.
 They are a guide for finding better words to use instead.

 - second ring are synonyms for the middle words.
 They can be used more often.